ibm-cloud-docs/EventStreams/using_rest_producer.md

     You can access the v2 endpoint in the same way as the existing URL, which is by obtaining the value of `kafka_http_url` property for the service instance.
 The path to use is `/v2/topics/<topic_name>/records`.

        Example URL: https://service-instance-adsf1234asdf1234asdf1234-0000.us-south.containers.appdomain.cloud/v2/topics/topic_name/records

 2. Authentication:

     The supported authentication mechanism is a bearer token.
-To enhance security, basic auth by using API keys is no longer accepted.
+To enhance security, basic authentification by using API keys is no longer accepted.

        Example Header:  -H "Authorization: Bearer $token"

 3. Headers:

     Set the Content-Type and the Accept headers to `application/json`.

        Example Headers:  -H "Content-Type: application/json" -H "Accept: application/json"

 4. Payload:

     Provide the payload for the v2 endpoint in JSON format.
 The message key, headers, and data can be defined in the payload.
 You can specify the headers in the form of a list, with values that are base64 encoded.
 However, the message key and headers are optional.